rj45/starjay/docs/cpu_isa_manual.md

 StarJette does not have a flags register or condition codes.
 Instead, comparison instructions push their results onto the data stack.
 Conditional branches then pop the top of the stack to determine the branch direction.
 There is no add-with-carry or subtract-with-borrow: ltu instructions can be used to read the carry flag and implement multi-precision arithmetic in a manner similar to RISC-V.

-`ar` is intended to be used for memory copy operations using the `lnw` and `snw` instructions, allowing efficient copying of data between the data stack and memory.
-It can also be used for efficient stack spilling and filling during context switches, or in stack overflow/underflow handlers.
+During a function call, the `rx` register will be assigned the return address (the current `pc`).

-Both `ra` and `ar` may be used as temporary registers if they are not otherwise used.
-They are caller saved.
+The `rx` and `ry` registers are intended to be used for loop counters and address registers and allow efficient memory copy operations using the `lnw` and `snw` instructions.
+They can also be used for efficient stack spilling and filling during context switches, or in stack overflow/underflow handlers.

 See the calling convention below to understand better how `fp` and the frame stack work.
 In hardware, there is a `kfp` and `ufp` register for the kernel and user mode frame pointers respectively, and there is a mux to select between them based on the `km` bit in the `status` CSR to be the value of `fp`.
 There is also a mux on the input when `fp` is written to write to the appropriate register based on the `km` bit.